bresyd/mag_refinement/README.md

 **project_name**  prefix for output files
 **no_of_iterations**  number of iterations to run
 **threads**  number of threads to use where appropriate
+While the script is running, you can check the number of contigs and the (rough) total size of each iteration with the two commands `wc -c  it*/spades*/*filtered.fa` and `wc -l  it*/spades*/*filtered.tab`.
+Once the total size and number of contigs is stable, you might terminate the script and start looking at your assemblies.
+I also highly recommend checking (and if necessary refining) the assembled contigs from iterations of interest using the anvi'o programm [anvi-refine](https://anvio.org/help/main/programs/anvi-refine/).

 ## Test dataset
+To test the script, we are providing an artificial metagenome reads together with an artificial MAG.
+The files can be downloaded from here:
+The artificial metagenome represents artificially created reads (illumina paired end (150bp) plus pacbio (8kb)) for five marine bacteria (Candidatus Pelagibacter ubique HTCC1062	(GCA_000012345.1), Maribacter sp.
+HTCC2170	(GCA_000153165.2), Polaribacter sp.
+MED152	(GCA_000152945.2),
+Hyphomonas neptunium ATCC 15444	(GCA_000013025.1) and
+Synechococcus sp.
+CC9311	(GCA_000014585.1).
+The artificial reads were created using randomreads.sh (part of [bbtools](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/)).
+An artificial MAG was created for Candidatus Pelagibacter ubique HTCC1062, comprising nine 100kb fragments with 50kb gaps in between (except for the gap between the last and the first contig, which is only ~8kb).